michaelsnook/thebluedawn-wp-bedrock/README.md

 4. Add theme(s) in `web/app/themes/` as you would for a normal WordPress site
 5. Set the document root on your webserver to Bedrock's `web` folder: `/path/to/site/web/`
   * For local development, you can cd into the `web` folder and use the built-in PHP development server: `php -S localhost:8000`
+  * And then if you're working on front-end things you may want to cd into the theme directory (`app/themes/thebluedawn`) and run the Yarn development server with `yarn start`
 6. Access WordPress admin at `https://example.com/wp/wp-admin/`

 ## Post-install Setup